jdr161/CSDS-383-No-Names-Microservices/README.md

 Databases: PostgresSQL in the cloud via https://aws.amazon.com/rds/

 ## Explanation of Project
-The goal of this project was to develop an application using a layered architecture.
+The goal of this project was to develop an application using a microservices architecture.
 The application had the following requirements:

 - The client should be able to execute and interact with the application via a web browser and via a CLI.
 - The client should be able to create events.